o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 It will be effective against Simulated PhysX Rigid Body and should give a warning if it is called against unsupported type.

-**Important :** Currently ROS2 Gem is heavily dependent on PhysX5 (due to SDF importer).
+**Note:** Currently ROS2 Gem is heavily dependent on PhysX5 (due to SDF importer).
 The decoupling of those needs to be done in the future.

 ## DeleteEntity service